yutingcxiang/i.nvest/README.md

 # i.nvest

-i.nvest is designed for investors to create and share their custom trading portfolios.
-Signup through the site or using your Google account to begin creating your own portfolios or to view other portolios.
+i.nvest is designed for investors to create and share their investments and funds.
+Sign up through the site or using your Google account to begin creating your own investments and to view the top funds chosen by users.

 ## Contributing